tolybg/Unit-Tests/README.md

 ## Challenge

 1. Build out the ./force-app/main/default/OpportunityUtils_Test.cls class to cover all scenarios you can identify.
 Note that 100% test coverage does not indicate all scenarios are covered!
 Check all of your unit tests pass before submitting your solution.
-There are a couple of ways of doing this.

 ### Notes
 The following Trailhead modules are available to learn more about unit testing in Apex: